gitaware/cloudaware-wordpress-security-audit/cloudaware-security-audit/readme.txt

 - see a list of vulnerabilities for these plugins
 - see what themes are installed
 - check if 2FA is enabled
+- see MD5 hashes of all theme and plugin folders

 For installations where the RESTAPI is disabled, the plugin can also push this information to an endpoint.
 This will work for installations that are behind a geoblock or have no RESTAPI.
 To disable this, remove the cronjob.